nickserv/danamccurdy.com/_posts/2016-11-12-partisanship.md

 Nuance is the enemy
 of emotional thinking,
 dissolving righteous anger
-into blinding complexity,
+into calm and clarity,
-scattering our clouds of outrage into wisps of unease and confusion.
+scattering our clouds of outrage into fading wisps of unease and confusion.

 At the core of our suffering
 is the fear of uncertainty,